 “Birmingham has been known as the city of a thousand trades – imagine if it becomes the city of a thousand cycle paths, footpaths, rivers and parks?
 The West Midlands National Park project will be a beacon for reimagining place and the way citizens experience it” Kathryn says.

-In June 2020, the West Midlands Combined Authority formally adopted the National Park project as a key component of a post-COVID economic recovery and as a means to address global challenges at scale.
+In June 2020, the West Midlands Combined Authority formally endorsed the National Park project as a key component of a post-COVID economic recovery and as a means to address global challenges at scale.

 Looking to the future

-The WMNP Advisory group comprised of representatives from The Prince’s Trust, the Maria Nobrega Foundation, the National Trust and the Environment Agency.
+The WMNP Advisory group comprises representatives from The Prince’s Trust, the Maria Nobrega Foundation, the National Trust and the Environment Agency.